 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-- Most companies provide a “policy” in the same way a restaurant provides a menu.
+- Most companies provide an auto insurance policy in the same way a restaurant provides a menu.
 The policy contract can be thought of as the menu from which you can look at all they have to offer.

 - Like a menu, just because it’s listed doesn’t mean you’ve ordered it or have it as part of your contract.

-- Check with your insurer’s customer service department to know what coverage you have been paying for to make sure you have all the coverage options you need, or that you’re not paying for something you don’t want
+- Check with your insurer’s customer service department to know what coverage you have been paying for to make sure you have all the types of auto coverage options you need, or that you’re not paying for something you don’t want

 Secured with SHA-256 Encryption